FayonaC/dit355-distributedsystems-documentation/README.md

    1. The system shall allow users to book dentist appointments based on time slots.
 2. The system shall provide a map.
    1. The system shall allow the map to be navigated.
+   2. The system shall allow the map to visually display an indication of availability to the user.
 3. The system shall allow users to find available appointment times.
 4. The system shall provide a graphical user interface for users to use the system.
    1. The system shall visually distinguish different appointment time slots.
 5. The system shall provide booking confirmation/rejection to users.
-6. The system shall keep track of free time slots.
+6. The system shall be able to show free time slots.
 7. The system shall keep track of the booked appointments.
 8. The system shall provide a way for the dentist information to be updated.
+9. The system shall include a request generator in order to enable stress-testing of the system.

 ## Non-functional Requirements
 1. The system shall be fault tolerant.